GENERAL INFORMATION RESTRICTIONS

 You must be aware that land can’t be sold to foreigners when you buy a house with a yard or plot of land.

 Important Notice: This rule is not applicable to legal or physical persons within the EU.
-They can buy houses in Bulgaria with gardens or regulated plots on their own.
+They can buy houses inwith gardens or regulated plots on their own.
 This applies to all plots within the zoning.
 Apartments with ideal land areas, offices, and other commercial properties are exempted from this restriction.
 Citizens of European Economic Area countries (EEA) are subject to the same regulations.

 All other non-EEA or EU citizens, including the UK, are still able to purchase land in Bulgaria.
 They must register a Bulgarian business.